I Wanted to Tell Her: Track listing

 NOTE: Although not listed as such on the sleeves, all 12" versions (as well as the UK 7") use an alternate performance of the song that differs from the one on With Sympathy.

-The Tongue-Tied Mix and Dub version are the same.
+The "Tongue-Tied remix" and "dub" version are the same.

 Covers

 The song was covered in 2011 by electronic duo Holy Ghost!, with support from The Juan MacLean and female vocals handled by Nancy Whang.